EcovadisCode/Ev.ServiceBus/docs/SendMessages.md

 }
 ```
 The above example is the minimum to register for sending messages.
-You need to add names (`TopicName` or `QueueName`), the connection string to the service bus you created in the Azure
+You need to add names (`TopicName` or `QueueName`), the connection string to the service bus you created in the Azure.
-and the class implementing the `IMessageHandler` interface.

 ### Sending messages